Chart Color Schemes

 The level of cultural diversity witnessed in Sylvania was found to be above average when compared nationally for a number of language and cultural background related metrics

-Sylvania's population shows significant cultural diversity, with 25.6% born overseas and 26.4% speaking a language other than English at home.
-Christianity is the predominant religion in Sylvania, accounting for 68.1%, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are English (22.4%), Australian (20.5%), and Other (9.6%), which is lower than the regional average of 16.0%.
+Sylvania's population was found to have a higher level of cultural diversity than most local markets, with 25.6% born overseas and 26.4% speaking a language other than English at home.
+Christianity was the dominant religion in Sylvania, making up 68.1% of its population, compared to 49.2% across Greater Sydney.
+The top three ancestry groups were English (22.4%), Australian (20.5%), and Other (9.6%), which was lower than the regional average of 16.0%.

 Frequently Asked Questions - Diversity